Where to Submit Your Story Collection or Literary Novel

-First-book contests have helped many writers of literary fiction launch their careers.
-These contests offer a cash award and publication, often by a university press.
-In this post, I’ll share why I’m a big believer in first-book contests.
-I’ll also recommend seven reputable first-book contests with upcoming deadlines (most on Sept.
-30) and one contest for a mid-career writer.
+Contests have helped many writers of literary fiction launch their careers.
+These contests offer a cash award and publication or the winning manuscript, often by a university press.
+Many of the contests are for writers who have not previously published a book-length work of fiction.
+In this post, I’ll share why I’m a big believer in contests for writers of literary fiction seeking to publish their first book.
+I’ll also recommend seven reputable contests and one contest for a mid-career writer.

 Back then, entering a contest required a trip to Kinko’s, twenty bucks or so to make a copy of the manuscript, the purchase of a manuscript box from Staples, and postage, in addition to the entry fee.
 I’d recently finished my MFA and was pounding the pavement in NYC selling credit processing machines.
 I still owed student loans from undergrad.
 Every dollar was hard to come by.
 But I rolled the dice and entered the contest, and the result was that the book was selected as the winner by Jill McCorkle.
 It received a $2,000 advance against royalties and was published by University of Massachusetts Press.